Updated 9th July 2018

 Another essential is fresh drinking water.
 As well as any on board water tank, also keep a separate storage container of water inside the caravan and, if your main water tank is outside, have the material to insulate it and keep it above the freezing ground.
 Many sites these days have water standpipes or connections for inlet pipes at each individual pitch and this may make life somewhat easier – provided the site’s own pipework is properly lagged of course.

-Our December issue of Cover4Caravan’s newsletter contains a list of the top ten items you might want to be sure to pack or stow on board for a winter outing.
+A previous issue of our Cover4Caravan’s newsletter contains a list of the top ten items you might want to be sure to pack or stow on board for a winter outing.

 Before you go

 Preparation for any outing in your touring caravan is a good idea; for a winter outing it becomes essential.